Suplanus/EPLAN-Electric-P8-automatisieren/README.md

 # EPLAN-Scripting
-All examples for the EPLAN Scripting workshop
+All examples for the [EPLAN Scripting workshop](https://suplanus.de/courses/).